Police shootout at Rio de Janeiro favela kills more than 20

-RIO DE JANEIRO (AP) — Police in Rio de Janeiro raided the Vila Cruzeiro favela before dawn Tuesday in an operation that prompted a fierce firefight and authorities said more than 20 people had been killed.
+RIO DE JANEIRO (AP) — Police in Rio de Janeiro raided the Vila Cruzeiro favela before dawn Tuesday. setting off a fierce firefight that authorities said killed more than 20 people.

-The operation was aimed at locating and arresting criminal leaders, some from other states, police said in a statement.
+The operation was aimed at locating and arresting criminal leaders, some from other states, police said in an early statement.

-The statement said agents were fired upon while preparing their incursion, and that one resident was shot and killed on site.
+The statement, issued Tuesday morning, said that officers were fired on while preparing their incursion and that one resident had been shot and killed on site.
 Local press reported that person was a 41-year-old woman hit by a stray bullet.
-The police statement — issued Tuesday morning — also said 11 people were found wounded after the shootout and taken to a nearby state hospital.

-But as the day wore on, residents used cars to bring more gunshot victims to that same hospital — some of whom were already dead.
+The police statement said 11 people also were found wounded after the shootout and taken to a nearby state hospital.
+But as the day wore on, residents used cars to carry more gunshot victims to that same hospital — most of whom were already dead.

-By Tuesday afternoon, 21 deaths were confirmed in the hospital and seven people were receiving treatment for injuries, a press officer from the state’s health secretariat told reporters gathered outside the facility.
+By late Tuesday, 21 corpses had arrived at the hospital and seven people were receiving treatment for injuries, the state’s health secretariat said in an emailed statement.

 That makes the incident one of Rio’s deadliest police operations in recent history.
 It comes one year after a raid of the Jacarezinho favela that left 28 people dead, prompting claims of abuse and summary executions.
 The episode sparked protests and also reignited debate over the proper use of police force in Rio, where a common local saying is, “A good criminal is a dead criminal.”

-Just weeks after the Jacarezinho raid, a stray bullet hit a young pregnant woman during a shootout between police and alleged criminals in another favela, and her death prompted further outrage.
+Just weeks after the Jacarezinho raid, a stray bullet hit a young pregnant woman during a shootout between police and alleged criminals in another favela, and her death caused further outrage.

 Earlier this year, Brazil’s Supreme Court established a series of conditions for police to conduct raids in Rio’s favelas as a means to reduce police killings and violations of human rights.
 The court ruled that lethal force should only be used only in situations in which all other means have been exhausted and when necessary to protect life, and gave police 180 days to install devices to record audio and video on their uniforms and vehicles.